-*You must live within 250 miles of Arlington, Washington.
+*You must live within a reasonable distance of Arlington, Washington.

-*Own your own home or have a history of renting a home.
+*Own your own home or have a history of renting.

-*Have a lot prior experience owning, raising and training a dog.
+*Have prior experience owning, raising and training a dog.

-*Have a secured safe fenced yard for the dog.
+*Have a secured safe yard for the dog.

 *Commit to provide premium food, Costco name branded food is perfect.
 Use Puppy high protein quality food for the whole 1st year.

 *Make sure the dog gets 15-30 minutes of exercise at least 5 days a week.

 *You must accept and follow Laurel Hills recommendations for the dog puppy’s basic health care and vet care such as vaccine schedules, the use of certain medications, etc.It’s really not hard, just common sense.

 *Commit to drive the dog to us for breeding purposes or testing when we request.